COVID-19 Related Reasonable Accommodation FAQ

 Who may request an accommodation?

 Any student or employee (faculty, staff, other academic appointee, or postdoctoral researcher) may request an accommodation based on concerns about returning to an in-person academic or work environment due to COVID-19.
-These concerns may be based on a person’s underlying health conditions, pregnancy, or age or the underlying health conditions, pregnancy, or age of people with whom they live.
-The University will work to honor requests for accommodations from individuals identified as high risk according to the Center for Disease Control (CDC), including, but not limited to, individuals who are at least age 65, individuals who are currently pregnant, and individuals with certain underlying medical conditions.
+These concerns may be based on a person’s underlying health conditions.
+The University will work to honor requests for accommodations from individuals identified as high risk according to the Center for Disease Control (CDC), including, but not limited to individuals who are currently pregnant and individuals with certain underlying medical conditions.
 The University will consider all accommodations on a case-by-case basis consistent with its policies and legal obligations.
 Students and employees who received reasonable accommodations before the COVID-19 pandemic also may seek additional or altered accommodations.

 What types of accommodations may be reasonable?